-This is Honda Motor Company SWOT analysis for 2013.
-For more information on how to do SWOT analysis please refer to our article.
+This is Honda Motor Company, Ltd. SWOT analysis.
+For more information on how to do a SWOT analysis please refer to our article.

 |Name||Honda Motor Company, Ltd.|

 |Headquarters||Minato-ku, Tokyo, Japan|

 |Revenue||JPY ¥14,601.1 billion (2016) 9.6% increase over JPY ¥13,328.1 billion (2015)|